What Is Auditory Integration Training?

 - Inner and outer cochlear hairs are tested when there are hearing loss concerns, especially when they coexist with sound intolerance.

 Auditory Integration Training was developed by Dr. Guy Berard, a practicing Otolaryngologist (Ear, Nose, and Throat physician) in Annecy, France.
 Dr. Berard discovered that Auditory Integration Training rehabilitated disorders of the auditory system, such as hearing distortion (hyper-acute or asymmetrical hearing).
 Dr. Berard began to lose his hearing at a young age; thus, out of curiosity used sound therapy to strengthen his auditory neural pathways weakened by hearing loss.
 His success led to a journey that helped his daughter who had dyslexia and individuals diagnosed with autism, sound sensitivities, and depression.
 He spent his lifetime developing Berard Auditory Integration Training programs.

 After more than 30 years of clinical practice and study, Dr. Berard determined that distortions in hearing or auditory processing difficulties often contributed to behavioral or learning disorders.

-Dr. Berard successfully improved tolerance to sounds for individuals diagnosed with attention deficit hyperactive disorder (ADHD), sensory issues, autism, dyslexia, hyperactivity, learning disabilities (LD), language impairments, pervasive developmental disorders (PDD), central auditory processing disorder (CAPD), hearing loss, attention deficit disorder (ADD), and depression.
+Dr. Berard successfully improved tolerance to sounds for individuals diagnosed with attention deficit hyperactive disorder, sensory issues, autism, dyslexia, hyperactivity, learning disabilities, language impairments, pervasive developmental disorders, central auditory processing disorder, hearing loss, attention deficit disorder, and depression.

-Improvements Reported by Teachers, Parents, and Trainees After Completion of Auditory Integration Training
+Improvements Reported by Teachers, Parents, and Trainees After Completion of Berard Auditory Integration Training

 - Reduction of hyper-acute and/or painful hearing